-Fresh water is used for industrial and municipal processes, which rely on the assimilative capacity for discharges to surface water bodies.
-In addition:

-- The Lakes, rivers and wetlands provide for economic wellbeing, financial and economic contribution, individual businesses and the community and the vibrancy of small towns.
-They are working lakes, rivers and wetlands; they create wealth. - Those industries are important to the monetary economy of Waikato region, enabling a positive brand to promote to overseas markets. - The Lakes, rivers and wetlands provide for domestic and international tourism.
-Promotion of a clean, green image attracts international and domestic visitors. - The Lakes, rivers and wetlands provide assimilative capacity for wastewater disposal, flood and stormwater, and ecosystem services through community schemes or on site disposal.
+The rivers, lakes, and wetlands Fresh water is used for industrial and municipal processes, which rely on the provide economic assimilative capacity for discharges to surface water bodies.
+In addition: opportunities to people, businesses and industries.
+The Lakes, rivers and wetlands provide for economic wellbeing, financial and economic contribution, individual businesses and the community and the vibrancy of small towns.
+They are working lakes, rivers and wetlands; they create wealth.
+Those industries are important to the monetary economy of Waikato region, enabling a positive brand to promote to overseas markets.
+The Lakes, rivers and wetlands provide for domestic and international tourism.
+Promotion of a clean, green image attracts international and domesticvisitors.
+The Lakes, rivers and wetlands provide assimilative capacity for wastewater disposal, flood and stormwater, and ecosystem services through community schemes or on site disposal.